| 1-2

 the world with two pair of underwear is more hard work

 than an easy holiday.
+Shortly after our start,

 an old lady took a left turn right in front of me,